qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 In Chapter 3 we presented several stages in the development of data ab- straction, with an emphasis on the scoping mechanisms that control the visibility of names.
 We began with global variables, whose lifetime spans program execu- tion.
 We then added local variables, whose lifetime is limited to the execution of a single subroutine; nested scopes, which allow subroutines themselves to be local; and static variables, whose lifetime spans execution, but whose names are visible only within a single scope.
 These were followed by modules, which allow a collec- tion of subroutines to share a set of static variables; module types, which allow the programmer to instantiate multiple instances of a given abstraction, and classes, which allow the programmer to deﬁne families of related abstractions.
 Ordinary modules encourage a “manager” style of programming, in which a module exports an abstract type.
 Module types and classes allow the module itself to be the abstract type.
 The distinction becomes apparent in two ways.
 First, the explicit create and destroy routines typically exported from a manager module are replaced by creation and destruction of an instance of the module type.
 Second, invocation of a routine in a particular module instance replaces invocation of a general routine that expects a variable of the exported type as argument.
 Classes build on the module-as-type approach by adding mechanisms for inheritance, which allows new abstractions to be deﬁned as reﬁnements or extensions to existing ones, and dynamic method binding, which allows a new version of an abstraction to display newly reﬁned behavior, even when used in a context that expects an earlier version.
 An instance of a class is known as an object; languages and programming techniques based on classes are said to be object-oriented.1 The stepwise evolution of data abstraction mechanisms presented in Chapter 3 is a useful way to organize ideas, but it does not completely reﬂect the historical development of language features.
 In particular, it would be inaccurate to sug- gest that object-oriented programming developed as an outgrowth of modules.

+1 In previous chapters we used the term “object” informally to refer to almost anything that can have a name.
+In this chapter we will use it only to refer to an instance of a class.

 Rather, all three of the fundamental concepts of object-oriented programming— encapsulation, inheritance, and dynamic method binding—have their roots in the Simula programming language, developed in the mid-1960s by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center.2 In comparison to modern object-oriented languages, Simula was weak in the data hiding part of encapsulation, and it was in this area that Clu, Modula, Euclid, and related lan- guages made important contributions in the 1970s.
 At the same time, the ideas of inheritance and dynamic method binding were adopted and reﬁned in Smalltalk over the course of the 1970s.
 Smalltalk employed a distinctive “message-based” programming model, with dynamic typing and unusual terminologyand syntax.
 The dynamic typing tended to make implementations relatively slow, and delayed the reporting of errors.
 The language was also tightly integrated into a graphical programming environment, making it difﬁcult to port across systems.
 For these reasons, Smalltalk was less widely used than one might have expected, given the inﬂuence it had on subse- quent developments.
 Languages like Eiffel, C++, Ada 95, Fortran 2003, Java, and C# represented to a large extent a reintegration of the inheritance and dynamic method binding of Smalltalk with “mainstream” imperative syntax and seman- tics.
 In an alternative vein, Objective-C combined Smalltalk-style messaging and dynamic typing, in a relatively pure and unadulterated form, with traditional C syntax for intra-object operations.
 Object orientation has also become impor- tant in functional languages, as exempliﬁed by the Common Lisp Object System (CLOS [Kee89; Ste90, Chap.
 28]) and the objects of OCaml.
 More recently, dynamically typed objects have gained new popularity in lan- guages like Python and Ruby, while statically typed objects continue to appear in languages like Scala and Go.
 Swift, the successor to Objective-C, follows the pattern of its predecessor (and of OCaml, in fact) in layering dynamically typed objects on top of an otherwise statically typed language.
 In Section 10.1 we provide an overview of object-oriented programming and of its three fundamental concepts.
 We consider encapsulation and data hiding in more detail in Section 10.2.
 We then consider object initialization and ﬁnaliza- tion in Section 10.3, and dynamic method binding in Section 10.4.
 In Section 10.6 (mostly on the companion site) we consider the subject of multiple inheritance, in which a class is deﬁned in terms of more than one existing class.
 As we shall see, multiple inheritance introduces some particularly thorny semantic and imple- mentation challenges.
 Finally, in Section 10.7, we revisit the deﬁnition of object orientation, considering the extent to which a language can or should model ev-

 2 Kristen Nygaard (1926–2002) was widely admired as a mathematician, computer language pi- oneer, and social activist.
 His career included positions with the Norwegian Defense Research Establishment, the Norwegian Operational Research Society, the Norwegian Computing Center, the Universities of Aarhus and Oslo, and a variety of labor, political, and social organizations.
 Ole-Johan Dahl (1931–2002) also held positions at the Norwegian Defense Research Establish- ment and the Norwegian Computing Center, and was the founding member of the Informatics department at Oslo.
 Together, Nygaard and Dahl shared the 2001 ACM Turing Award.